-Please note that the part at the bottom that gives an estimated amount of time until your breast milk alcohol level is at a zero doesn’t change when you put the hours elapsed – this is based simply on the information you provided about number of drinks, weight, and gender.
+Please note that the part at the bottom that gives an estimated amount of time until your breast milk alcohol level is at a zero doesn’t change when you put the hours elapsed – this is based simply on the information you provided about the number of drinks, weight, and gender.

-This calculator helps you to determine your blood alcohol level based on your weight, number of drinks consumed, and how long it has been.
+This calculator helps you to determine your blood alcohol level based on your weight, the number of drinks consumed, and how long it has been.

 The amount of alcohol in your blood directly correlates to the amount of alcohol in your breast milk!
 So once this calculator is down to zero, you should, ideally, be able to nurse your baby.

 Is it Safe to Drink Alcohol While Breastfeeding?